-What do you dream about when you imagine a visit to Patagonia?
+What do you dream about when you imagine a luxury trip to Patagonia?
 The animals?
 The glaciers?
 Or unbelievably beautiful lakes and landscapes?

 The great thing is that you don’t have to choose.
 Patagonia has it all — the wildlife you won’t see anywhere else, the bucket-list sights and experiences that excite every adventurer.
 We put together a list of our favorite things to see and do in Patagonia.
 Which adventure is calling your name?

 1. See Perito Moreno, the glacier at the end of the world.

 Perito Moreno isn’t only the most famous glacier in Patagonia, it’s considered the eighth wonder of the world by many—and if you ever see it, you’ll know why.
 At its face, the glacier is over 18 miles long and 3 miles wide, a massive expanse of sapphire and azure ice.

 You can walk the boardwalk and snap a few photos, but if you’re truly adventurous, take an ice trekking tour on the glacier.
 Strap on your crampons, grab your ice ax and immerse yourself in one of the most unique experiences in the whole world.
 Not your thing?
 Kayaking at Perito Moreno is also a possibility.

 2. Visit during the “secret season” to catch a glimpse of a puma.